acroper/BeamerQt/README.md

 # Features
 BeamerQT features a graphical user interface that provides easy access to most desired Beamer/LaTeX features without adding LaTeX code.

+## Equation Editor (New Feature!)
+Create and edit mathematical equations visually with an intuitive graphical interface.

+**Key Features:**
+* **Visual Equation Editing**: Interactive editor with symbol palette for operators, Greek letters, arrows, and mathematical structures
+* **Real-time Preview**: See rendered equations instantly as you build them
+* **LaTeX Support**: Direct LaTeX input and editing capabilities
+* **Symbol Categories**: Organized palette with Operators (±, ×, ÷, etc.), Arrows (←, →, ↑, ↓, etc.), Greek letters (α, β, γ, etc.), and Symbols (∇, ∂, ∞, etc.)
+* **Mathematical Structures**: Support for fractions, sums, integrals, square roots, and matrices
+* **Rendered Previews**: Equations display as properly formatted mathematical notation in the presentation blocks
+* **Caching**: Efficient rendering with cached previews for better performance

+**How to Use:**
+1. Add an "Add Equation" block to your slide
+2. Click the equation preview to open the visual editor
+3. Use the symbol palette or type LaTeX directly
+4. The equation renders in real-time in the editor
+5. Click OK to save and see the rendered preview in your slide

 ## Theme Editor (New Feature!)
 Edit source code of templates.